ryane/ryaneschinger.com/content/articles/kubernetes-replication-controllers-vs-deployments.md

 We'll look at how to do rolling updates with Kubernetes.
 First, we'll go through the process using Replication Controllers.
-Afterwards, we'll deploy and update the same application using the newer Deployment API so that we can see the advantages that it provides.
+Afterwards, we'll deploy and update the same application using the newer Deployment API, so that we can see the advantages that it provides.

 ## Rolling Updates with a Replication Controller

 Let's go over how to do a rolling update using a Replication Controller.
-To do so, it actually necessary to create a new Replication Controller with the updated configuration.
-The rolling update process coordinates the increase of the replica count for the new Replication Controller while decreasing the number of replicas for the old Replication Controller.
-This continues until the number of replicas in the old Replication Controller reaches 0 and the desired number of pods are running with the new configuration defined in the new Replication Controller.
+To do so, it is actually necessary to create a new Replication Controller with the updated configuration.
+The rolling update process coordinates the increase of the replica count for the new Replication Controller, while decreasing the number of replicas for the old Replication Controller.
+This continues until the number of replicas in the old Replication Controller reaches 0, and the desired number of pods are running with the new configuration defined in the new Replication Controller.
 Finally, the old replication is deleted from the system.

 Let's look at an example.
 I have a simple Golang service that returns a json response that includes a timestamp, hostname, the version of the app, and a